grudloff/grudloff.github.io/_pages/about.md

 I’m always eager to collaborate, learn, and take on new opportunities in data science, machine learning, or cloud solutions.
 If you’re seeking a problem-solver with a passion for technology, let’s connect and explore how we can work together.

-If you are also curious about the picture in the header, I took it in beautiful Chile's Carretera Austral near Villa O'Higgins.
-The majestic specimen is a Coihue (Nothofagus Betuloides) growing at the edge of a lake.
+If you're wondering about the photo in the header, I captured it in stunning Carretera Austral near Villa O’Higgins, Chile.
+The magnificent tree is a Ñire (Nothofagus Antarctica), standing at the edge of a lake.